DustinHendrickson/discord-email-whitelist-bot/README.md

 - Whitelist updates are instant; edit whitelist.json to add/remove emails
 - Bot must be above Verified role in hierarchy to assign it
 - Users must be server members to be verified
+- Verification codes expire after 30 minutes
+- Each email can only have one pending verification at a time

+---

+## Troubleshooting SendGrid

+### Emails Not Sending
+- Check your API key is correct and has Mail Send permissions
+- Ensure the "from_email" is verified in SendGrid
+- Verify your SendGrid account isn't suspended

+### Emails Going to Spam
+- Set up domain authentication in SendGrid
+- Use a reputable domain for your sender email
+- Avoid spam trigger words in email content

+### API Errors
+- Check SendGrid dashboard for account status
+- Ensure you're not exceeding free tier limits (100 emails/day)
+- Verify API key hasn't expired

+### Bot Not Responding
+- Check bot is online in Discord
+- Ensure bot has proper permissions in the server
+- Verify config.json has correct values

+---